bencahill23/PriorTool/README.md

 # PriorTool
- Prioritsation of activities through a simple evaluation framework
+ Prioritisation of activities through a simple evaluation framework presented in an online questionnaire

  Takes an Excel file as input and generates a web interface to recieve answers to questions.
- Computes a serirs of scores bsased on weighting the answers.
+ Computes a series of scores based on question weights.
- Produces an output matrix of scores along several dimensions, and an overall score Produces a set of recommendations for incerading score along one or more dimensions
+ Produces an output matrix of scores along several dimensions, and an overall score

  TODO
+ Produces a set of recommendations for incerading score along one or more dimensions

+ TODO
  Build output and store as JSON, PDF
- Allow import of excel locally
- Write guide for Excel file updating
  Investigate UX possibilities